 We use certain non-GAAP financial measures as additional measures to enhance the understanding of our financial results.
 These non-GAAP financial measures include adjusted net revenues, adjusted income before income taxes, adjusted net income available for common stockholders, and adjusted diluted earnings per share ("EPS").
 We believe that these non-GAAP financial measures are important measures of our financial performance because they exclude certain items that may not be indicative of our core operating results and business outlook.
-We believe these non-GAAP financial measures may be useful to investors and analysts in evaluating the operating performance of the business and facilitating a meaningful comparison of our results in the current period to those in prior and future periods.
+We believe these non-GAAP financial measures are useful to investors and analysts in evaluating the operating performance of the business.